LAGFlynn/EdgeCommons/README.md

 ***

-Current realease: 0.7.0
+Current realease: 0.7.1
-Several IE bugfixes
+(more info in changelog in documentation)

 ***